brigitte-bigi/Whakerexa/README.md

   See `docs/icons.html`.
 - Breaking change. `ThemeManager` moves to `js/customize/theme_manager.js`, and `SVGIconsManager` is removed:
   `Wexa.icons` is now the manager of the sets, with the same `get()` and `inject()`.
+- Icons. `cuedspeech` leaves the reference set, and the four that kept a size, a namespace or a colour of their own now take the one of the text.